 GeneCards Summary for RAP2B Gene

 RAP2B (RAP2B, Member Of RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAP2B include platelet storage pool deficiency.
+Diseases associated with RAP2B include lung squamous cell carcinoma.
 Among its related pathways are ERK Signaling and G-protein signaling G-Protein alpha-i signaling cascades.
 GO annotations related to this gene include GTP binding and protein domain specific binding.
 An important paralog of this gene is DIRAS2.